sbhrwl/object_detection/README.md

 * OpenCV offers **GPU module**
 * You will be the one to pick which classes and methods to use so at least **some knowledge about GPU programming** will be helpful.
 * In Tensorflow, you can **easily** use the GPU implementation by setting the number of GPUs you have or if you want to use both

+## Detection from the Image using OpenCV with tensorflow

+## Detection from the Video using OpenCV with tensorflow

 ## Conclusion
 * Object detected using only OpenCV is not optimal and using TensorFlow as a framework gives you more options to explore like networks, algorithms.